streetbackguy/Steam-Roulette-CSharp-Version/README.md

 - Fix some icons not showing at all for some games in Exclude Games window
 - Make the main window interactable whilst the Exclude Games window is active
 - Fix window size so it becomes dynamic when a game with a longer title is spun
+- Remember if Dark or Light mode has been toggled when the application was previously open

 # Virus Scan